Skip to main content

 If the number value fits within fewer bits than is specified, then the missing zeros are added to the left side of the value.
 For example, 0x18 fits within 5 bits -> 11000.
 However, since 6 bits were specified, the end result becomes 011000.

-Next, weโ€™ll begin preparing a transaction, which will be sent Toncoins to another wallet v3.
+Next, weโ€™ll begin preparing a message, which will be sent Toncoins to another wallet v3.
 First, letโ€™s say a user wants to send 0.5 TON to themselves with the text "Hello, TON!", refer to this section of our documentation to learn (How to send message with a comment).

 import { beginCell } from '@ton/core';

-let internalMessageBody = beginCell().
+let internalMessageBody = beginCell()

-storeUint(0, 32). // write 32 zero bits to indicate that a text comment will follow
+.storeUint(0, 32) // write 32 zero bits to indicate that a text comment will follow

-storeStringTail("Hello, TON!"). // write our text comment
+.storeStringTail("Hello, TON!") // write our text comment

 Above we created an InternalMessageBody in which the body of our message is stored.
 Note that when storing text that does not fit into a single Cell (1023 bits), it is necessary to split the data into several cells according to the following documentation.
 However, in this case the high-level libraries creates cells according to requirements, so at this stage there is no need to worry about it.